You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 But it can be more competitive.

-But Kellyanne let me ask you a follow-up.
+But Kellyanne, let me ask you a follow-up.

-Well, let me ask a follow up to what you're saying here, because I agree with you.
+Well, let me ask a follow-up to what you're saying here, because I agree with you.

-I think it's a jump ball, and I think Republicans that think they have this in the bag are are sorely mistaken, and you can't think that way.
+I think it's a jump ball, and I think Republicans that think they have this in the bag are sorely mistaken, and you can't think that way.

 I still don't know the answer to that.